 1265 20th Century American Culture This course will explore 20th century American culture through a focus on the "four-disciplines" of Social Studies: History, Civics, Economics and Geography.
 Through readings, multi -media resources, and discussion students will consider how elements of culture that develop from the "four disciplines" have both shaped and been shaped by significant events in modern American history.
 Particular emphasis will be placed on the following elements of culture: arts and entertainment, political and social movements, technology, government, literature, food and drink, geographical and economic trends, and cultural demographics.
-Throughout the course, students will be working on a project that answers the course essential question and culminates with an interactive presentation.
+Throughout the course, students will be working on a research project in which they develop a "thesis" regarding elements of culture.
+The project culminates with an interactive presentation at the end of the semester.
 There will be a continued emphasis on providing essential Social Studies skills, including the study of primary source documents, maps, and media analysis.
 This course is aligned with the Reading and Writing literacy standards from the Common Core State Standards.